 It’s important to store the tincture away from direct sunlight as this can cause the tincture to degrade.

-I also recommend labeling the jar with the date it was made so you can keep track of how long it’s been stored.
+I also recommend labelling the jar with the date it was made so you can keep track of how long it’s been stored.

 Additional Goldenrod Remedies – Goldenrod Tincture Recipe

-Aside from goldenrod tincture, there are other remedies that can be made with this versatile herb.
+Aside from goldenrod tincture, other remedies can be made with this versatile herb.
 Here are some of my favorite goldenrod remedies:

 Goldenrod Tea